tytydraco/yessleep/out/Its_Come_Back_For_What_It_Left_Behind_In_The_Summer_of_1996_PART_2.md

 The paralyzing fear of reading:

-*He said he would be back…but it’s too soon.
+*He said it would be back…but it’s too soon.
 I can’t let it have her.*